What a feast of walking & weird weather was June.

 DARTMOOR MAP READING SESSION

 Two Blondes Walking have a website, like me, they write about walking.
-They also run courses in map reading, among other things, The major point I learnt that day, was that Stanfords’ the Map Shop has moved from Long Acre, Covent Garden, and has now relocated to Mercer St WC2.
+They also run courses in map reading, among other things, The major point I learned that day, was that Stanfords’ Map Shop has moved from Long Acre, Covent Garden, and has now relocated to Mercer St WC2.
 I hadn’t checked this out before leaving.
-It was upsetting to arrive, faced with a scribbled note on a closed boarded up door saying it has closed down.
+It was upsetting to arrive, faced with a scribbled note on a closed boarded up door saying it has closed down!

 Live Theatre- The Cheviot The Stag and The Black Black Oil

-Live theatre tucked in a side street off the Quayside; is a small independent theatre.
-This was my second visit and I hope not my last.
+Live theatre is a small independent theatre tucked in a side street off the Quayside; This was my second visit and I hope not my last.
 I hooked up with an old friend to see this Scottish theatre group.
-The play was about the Scottish Clearances, as well as each actor playing multiple roles, they were also multi-talented musicians, and the Fantastic Live Music made this a great fun production.
+The play was about the Scottish Clearances, Each actor play multiple roles, and they were also multi-talented musicians, and the Fantastic Live Music made this a great fun production.